DougTrajano/olid-br/docs/index.en.md

 ### Offensive spans identification

-As toxic span we define a sequence of words that attribute to the text's toxicity.
+As toxic span, we define a sequence of words that attribute to the text's toxicity.

 For example, let's consider the following text: